hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Install Anaconda and Create an Environment.
 * Install Python Packages (Pandas, Scikit-Learn, Matplotlib) and Jupyter Lab in your new Environment.
-* Create a GitHub Account.
+* Create a GitHub account.
 * Create a Repository for this Course in your GitHub.
 * Use Markdown to Prepare a Readme file for your Repository.
 * Modify (at least enter your name) and Run the [Sample Notebook](https://github.com/hhaji/Applied-Machine-Learning/blob/master/Recitation-Assignments/assignments-1_sample.ipynb) in your Environment, then Upload it in your Github Repository.